-The fatality rate of Portugal is higher than the EU average (around 61 fatalities per million population in 2014).
-The Portuguese fatality rate and the EU average rate have shown similar developments from 2006 to 2009 and from 2012 to 2014.
+The fatality rate of Portugal is nearly similar to the EU average (around 57 fatalities per million population in 2015).
+The Portuguese fatality rate and the EU average rate have shown similar developments from 2006 to 2009 and from 2012 to 2015.

-Figure 1: Fatalities per million inhabitants in 2014 with EU average
+Figure 1: Fatalities per million inhabitants in 2015 with EU average